 A Foodie guide to Copenhagen

 A sad thing about being a tourist who appreciate good food in Copenhagen is three things.
 The level of restaurants and cafees in main tourist locations are just as bad as in any other mayor city.
 The second is that the good restaurants are very often booked weeks a head for a friday or saturday night.
 As a rule of thumb if you can walk in from the street on a friday night before 20.30 and get a table it is most likely not a decent restaurant.
+Restaurants with walk ins are however becomming more popular, so if you are either early or late that is a good option.
 Lastly most of the Michelin star restaurants are all closed in July which is in general a nice time to visit Copenhagen.

 However there is hope.
 With just a little research Copenhagen offers a great variety of excellent restaurants in all priceranges.